Site Title Image

 Hoarder Your Carry Weight is increased by 100, but your selling prices are reduced by 20%.

-Milkdrinker Bonuses from milk are five times stronger, and you find extra milk in your travels.
+Milkdrinker Bonuses from milk are five times stronger.
+You find extra jugs of milk in your travels.

 Mundane You resist 20% of all incoming spell damage, but your spells and enchantments cost five times as much.

-Reckless You deal extra damage to staggered targets, but take extra damage while staggered.
+Reckless You deal 25% extra weapon and spell damage to staggered targets, but take 25% extra weapon and spell damage while staggered.

 Sweet Tooth You have a small chance to find Skooma on fallen enemies.